kuzm/ghs/README.md

 This command-line tool gathers pull request details from GitHub and stores as a CSV file.
 Then, you can analyze the CSV file with spreadsheet software like Google Sheets or Microsoft Excel.

 Features:
-- Gathers the following pull request details for the given time window from the given organization and team: repository name, repository number, first review time,  first approval time, second approval time, merge time, number of changed files, number of additions, number of deletions
+- Gathers the following pull request details for the given time window from the given owner or organization and team: repository name, repository number, first review time,  first approval time, second approval time, merge time, number of changed files, number of additions, number of deletions
 - Review and approval times include only workdays
 - Stores pull request details into a CSV file
 - Retrieves pull requests in chunks (pagination)